A Utility Score Framework for Dose Optimization Studies with Binary Efficacy-Safety Endpoints: Sample Size Determination and Bias Characterization: Selection-Induced Bias Characterization

 The dose optimization design, which selects the dose with the higher observed mean utility, can introduce a positive selection-induced bias in the estimate of the chosen dose's efficacy.
 This bias is most pronounced under the null hypothesis, where the two doses have identical true efficacy and safety profiles.

-Understanding this selection-induced bias is important for three reasons.
-First, it directly affects the interpretation of the point estimate of the selected dose's efficacy at the end of the dose optimization study, potentially leading to over-optimistic assessments.
-Second, it is crucial for planning future studies, because biased estimates from the optimization stage may result in incorrect hypotheses or assumptions being used in sample size calculations, thereby compromising the power or validity of subsequent trials.
-Third, if data from the dose optimization study are combined with data from a future confirmatory trial (a common practice to maximize statistical power), the bias will propagate to the final analysis, potentially inflating the Type~I error rate.
+The selection-induced bias directly affects the interpretation of the point estimate of the selected dose's efficacy at the end of the dose optimization study, potentially leading to over-optimistic assessments.
+The understanding of selection-bias is also crucial for planning future studies because biased estimates from the optimization stage may result in incorrect hypotheses or assumptions being used in sample size calculations, thereby compromising the power or validity of subsequent trials.
+Additionally, if data from the dose optimization study are combined with data from a future confirmatory trial (a common practice to maximize statistical power), the bias will propagate to the final analysis, potentially inflating the Type I error rate.

-Although this paper focuses on one-stage dose optimization, the selected dose will typically advance to a Phase~3 registration study.
+Although this paper focuses on one-stage dose optimization, the selected dose will typically advance to a Phase 3 registration study.
 The following subsections characterize the bias and its downstream consequences for both binary response rate and time-to-event confirmatory endpoints, enabling sponsors to make informed decisions about trial design parameters and data pooling strategies.